terracenter/gentoo_install/README.md

 Proceed?
 Y
 ```

-Now that we have the disk empty, we're going to create some new partitions.
+Now that we've got the disk wiped, we're going to create some new partitions.
 The standard partition schema would be a partition for EFI, a partition for SWAP, and one or more for the system.
 I'm not going to create a partition for SWAP because I have enough RAM to handle the load of the system, but feel free to create one for your needs.

 ```shell
 n (Add a new partition)